ecleipteon/Thalos/README.md

 ## **Who are we**

+In Greek mythology, [Τάλως](https://en.wikipedia.org/wiki/Talos)  was a giant automaton made of bronze to protect Crete from pirates and invaders.
+By adding an 'h' you get [Thalos](https://ecleipteon.github.io/Thalos), an ambitious project that aims to protect people form (digital) pirates and oppressors.

 Founder of this project is [ecleipteon](https://www.github.com/ecleipteon),  an addicted to privacy and security and enthusiast  student of computer science and engineering from [Napoli](https://www.google.it/maps/place/Naples,+Metropolitan+City+of+Naples/@40.8538487,14.1065184,11z/data=!3m1!4b1!4m5!3m4!1s0x133b0866db7afaeb:0xd23a43cc658cb87e!8m2!3d40.8517746!4d14.2681244?dcr=0).
 This project is mentored by [edovio](https://github.com/edovio) within Round 4 of the [Mozilla Open Leadership](https://mozilla.github.io/leadership-training/) program.